 Getting your team to flow

-Your natural passion may not be for every task you undertake, but ideally, you should have a deep-rooted desire to do your best at work.
+Your natural passion may not be for every task you undertake but, ideally, you should have a deep-rooted desire to do your best at work.
 That is, after all, the difference between knowing if we are in the right job or need to move on.
+If staff are working from home, explore virtual team building to bring employees together.
 A motivated and collaborative team can achieve flow, or something close to it, by doing the following: